 In Germany, PEO services are basically illegal, as the third-party PEO needs to acquire a temporary agency license, and this process is timely and costly.

-Becoming an employer-of-record in Germany, on the other hand, requires a lot of knowledge about employment laws.
+Becoming a legal employer in Germany, on the other hand, requires a lot of knowledge about employment laws.
 To ensure that you’re maintaining compliance with payroll and benefits, you will either need to outsource your payroll to a global EOR service like Via, or build your own HR team by establishing an in-country subsidiary.

 For companies who plan to hire a large number of employees in a foreign country, opening an entity with a strong HR and legal team might make sense.
 Most of the time, however, using a third-party EOR service like Via is the simplest choice.